 According to art.
 3a of the Articles of Association, the share capital of the Company may be increased by up to CHF 6,000 by the issuance of up to 600,000 fully paid-up registered shares with a nominal value of CHF 0.01 each, upon the exercise of option rights or in connection with similar rights regarding shares (including performance stock units (PSU) and / or restricted stock units (RSU)) granted to officers and employees at all levels of the Company and its group companies according to respective regulations and resolutions of the Board of Directors.
-The pre-emptive rights and the advance subscription rights of the shareholders shall be excluded.
+The pre-emptive rights and the advance subscription rights of the shareholders shall be excluded or restricted, respectively, if and to the extent the option rights are not allocated to the existing shareholders.
 The acquisition of registered shares based on art.
 3a of the Articles of Association and every subsequent transfer of these registered shares shall be subject to the transfer restrictions pursuant to art.
 5 of the Articles of Association.
 The conditions for the allocation and exercise of the option rights and other rights regarding shares from art.
 3a of the Articles of Association are determined by the Board of Directors.
 The shares may be issued at a price below the respective market price.
+Option rights pursuant to art.
+3a of the Articles of Association must be exercised in writing or in electronic form allowing proof by text.
+This also applies to the waiver of the exercise of these rights.

 The conditional share capital was created at the general meeting on 6 April 2021.
 If fully utilized, the maximum amount of this conditional share capital (i.e., CHF 6,000) would equal approximately 1.8% of the existing share capital.
 The time period for an increase of the Company's share capital pursuant to art.
 3a of the Articles of Association is unlimited.
-As of 31 December 2022, no shares have been issued out of conditional share capital.
+As of 31 December 2023, no shares have been issued out of conditional share capital.